NishantIyer2609/Discord-Account-Hacking-tool/README.md

 #Reminder
 #PLEASE DO NOT USE THIS REPO FOR MALICIOUS INTENTS OR ISTG YOU'LL LAND INTO TROUBLE
 #AGAIN THIS IS FOR EDUCATIONAL PURPOSES ONLY!!!

+This Repo is for informational and educational purposes only.
+I believe that ethical hacking, information security, and cybersecurity should be familiar subjects to anyone using digital information and computers.
+I believe that it is impossible to defend yourself from hackers without knowing how hacking is done.
+This repo is only for those who are interested to learn about ethical hacking, Security, Penetration Testing, and Other Cyber security-related resources.
+Please regard the word hacking as ethical hacking or penetration testing every time this word is used.
+I do not promote, encourage, support, or excite any illegal activity or hacking without written permission in general.
+If you plan to use the information for illegal purposes, please leave this repo now.
+I cannot be held responsible for any misuse of the given information.